 Mickey Mouse amusingly demonstrates the reality that power gets out of control when wielded by an unqualified individual.
 We qualify to rule when we develop God’s likeness, or attributes, of right-eousness, doing the right thing.
 Like Mickey Mouse, when things aren’t done right, chaos and destruction result.
 We’ve experienced this through bad cooking, driving accidents, relationship breakdowns, and major disasters regardless of the intention to do good or bad.
 Just extrapolate what kind of damage can be caused universe-wide by someone who doesn’t function in the full knowledge and understanding of the truth.

-We’ll never understand ourselves or become all we can be without growing into the image and likeness of God.
+We’ll never gain control over as much as ourselves, or become all we can be, without growing into the likeness of God.

 And so we’ve reached the first cliff-hanger.
 When will humanity reclaim fully what is rightfully ours, and how?

 - In the beginning God created the universe and gave dominion to mankind.

 - Spirit beings, commonly called angels, who function in “hyperspace”, i.e. more dimensions of space-time than the four dimensions to which humans are limited, were created to help humans rule.

 - One of these angels, Lucifer, revolted against God’s delegation of dominion to humans, demanding it for himself on the basis of his personal qualifications, becoming the Adversary or Satan, and setting in motion the battle for the universe.

 - In the first battle for control, Satan lied to the woman and she chose to believe him instead of God, because she wanted to be able to separate herself from God’s authority.
 The fruit contained a substance that triggered genetic changes resulting in death.